2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 This guide will help you understand what this is, how it works, and how to use it.

 ➡️ Check out the [HotBuild Introduction Blog](https://2sxc.org/en/blog/post/scale-5-with-2sxc-hotbuild-on-the-5th-day)

-> [!WARNING]
-> This is quite a difficult feature to implement.
-> Internally there is a LOT of magic happening,
-> so as of the first release of 2sxc 17 this feature is still to be considered experimental.

 ## Background